MicrosoftDocs/powerquery-docs/powerquery-docs/powerquery-sdk-testframework/1-setup.md

 ## Conclusion

-This lesson covered the setup of Power Query SDK Test Framework.
+This section covered the setup of Power Query SDK Test Framework.

-In the next lesson, you'll learn about the test data that is used by the standard test suite within the testing framework.
+In the next section, you'll learn about the test data that is used by the standard test suite within the testing framework.

 ## Next steps